 Algarve

 Finally, Algarve, especially in Faro and Lagos, a different coastal look.
-WE may not have many castles, but there are still some coastal fortifications where you get a great sea view.
+It may not have many castles, but there are still some coastal fortifications where you get a great sea view.
 This mixture of old architecture and incredible views chucks the Algarve into a completely different perspective when it comes to finding castles in Portugal.

 How much does a castle for sale in Portugal typically cost?
 Prices range considerably depending on location, size, historical value and state of repair.
 Here’s a general range:

-Castles That Might be Smaller, or Need Some Renovation:
+Smaller Castles or Need Some Renovation

 They range from about €500,000 to €1 million for smaller castles or ones that more development.
 They can be located in rural areas or less tourist heavy regions

-Mid-Range Castles:
+Mid-Range Castles

 Over the years, castles with adequate features generally valued between € 1 million to €5 million.
 Accordingly, these units could be in better location or partially developed.

-The Most Luxurious Castles Fully Restored:
+Luxurious Castles or Fully Restored

 While high-end castles — ones that have been completely restored and could even be converted into luxury homes or hotels — can run anywhere from €5 million to more than €20 millions.
 These are frequently found close to Lisbon, Porto or picturesque tourist cities as Sintra.